MultiPhishGuard: An Explainable and Adaptive Multi-Agent LLM System for Phishing Email Detection

 To the best of our knowledge, MultiPhishGuard is the first to utilize multiple LLM agents to deal with phishing emails.
-We also include our code as supplementary material for reproducibility. \item We incorporate adversarial training into our framework by deploying an adversarial agent that generates subtle variants of both phishing and legitimate emails.
-This approach further strengthens the system's robustness and resilience. \item We introduce an explanation simplifier agent that consolidates and distills the rationales from the text, URL, and metadata agents into a concise, jargon-free explanation, making decisions accessible to non-experts, and---we expect---building user trust. \item We evaluated our model on six public datasets, achieving a 95.88\% \fone score.
-This demonstrates robust performance across diverse, real-world scenarios. \end{itemize}
+We also include our code as supplementary material for reproducibility. \item We incorporate adversarial training as a core component of the framework by deploying an adversarial agent that generates subtle variants of both phishing and legitimate emails.
+This approach is intended to improve robustness to subtle and ambiguous cases. \item We introduce an explanation simplifier agent that consolidates outputs from the text, URL, and metadata agents into concise, jargon-free rationales designed to support understanding by non-expert users. \item We evaluated our model on six public datasets, achieving a 95.88\% \fone score, indicating robust performance across multiple public phishing datasets. \end{itemize}